Ruitulyu/KAS-Analyzer/index.md

-# KAS-pipe2: a integrative toolkit for exploring KAS-seq data
+# KAS-pipe2: an integrative toolkit for exploring KAS-seq data

 ## Author: Ruitu Lyu, Chemistry department, the University of Chicago
 ---------------------------------------------------------------------------